agomez99/artlocal/README.md

 # artlocal
- A site designed with JavaScript HTML and CSS that finds local public art using coordinates with MapboxAPI, alsi artist info is available
+ A site designed with JavaScript HTML and CSS that finds local public art using coordinates with MapboxAPI, also artist info is available
 <br>
 https://sapublicart.netlify.app/